Forum Help and Information

 - If you wish to give your image file a more meaningful name to make locating it easier in the future, you can type this into the next box.
 This is optional.

-- Once you've chosen your image, you also have three sizes to pick from: Small (300 pixels), medium (500 pixels) or large (700 pixels).
+- Once you've chosen your image, you also have four sizes to pick from: Small (300 pixels), medium (500 pixels), large (700 pixels) or XL (1000 pixels).
 Any image uploaded will be given a maximum width or height of the size chosen.
 (Use the Display image sizes link below to see how each size will look.)

 - Press whichever button corresponds to the image size you wish to display.